nozols/Word-counter/README.md

 # Word-counter
-Counts words in .docx files
+Counts words in .docx files.
+Node.js is required to build and run this project.

 # Initialization
 ```